Keyboard shortcuts

 Tier naming, sides, and base index rules

 Every tier label must be a single string with no whitespace inside it, and it has to start with an alphanumeric character.
-Reserved keywords (set, let, show, etc.) are off limits as tier names.
+Reserved variables (gear, ri, name, etc.) are off limits as tier names.
 The optional up/down flag tells the interpreter which side of the stone to use, but most of the time the engine can infer it:

 • Names that start with P default to the pavilion.

-• Names that start with C default to the crown.
+• Names that start with C or T default to the crown.

 • If you omit the side and the previous cut specified one, that side carries forward.

-That’s why a table named T typically doesn’t need up—it inherits the current crown context.
+That’s why a table named T typically doesn’t need up—it explicitly defaults to the crown.
 You can always override the inference by writing the side explicitly.

 The base_index argument is zero-based and must stay below gear / symmetry.
 Until you dig into the Symmetry section later in this guide, use this mental model: